CBS Season Finale 2017 Dates Set: When Does Your Favorite Show End?

 The season finale 2017 dates for all CBS shows have officially been set.
 Fans can now find out when their favorite shows will end for the season.
-Some shows already have early renewals, while others hang in the balance depending on the ratings.
+Some shows already have early renewals while others hang in the balance depending on the ratings.

 So far, a small number of shows have received early renewals.
-These include The Big Bang Theory (two more seasons) and NCIS(one more season so far).
+These include The Big Bang Theory (two more seasons) and NCIS (one more season, so far).
 The two shows were confirmed ahead of anything else, although 16 other shows were confirmed a couple of days ago, according to Entertainment Weekly.
-Some of the renewals include the two NCIS spin offs and former NCIS actor Michael Weatherly’s new show Bull.
+Some of the renewals include the two NCIS spin-offs and former NCIS actor Michael Weatherly’s new show, Bull.

 Mark your calendar for the season finale of #NCIS, May 16th at 8/9c! pic.twitter.com/9FAC6nwBzu